Top 10 SEO Tips

 5. Fresh, Updated Content

-• Create a “News and Events” page or on-site blog, and add newsworthy events about your business.
+• Create a “News and Events” page or on-site blog, and add newsworthy events and helpful information about your business or industry.

 • If you currently email a newsletter to clients, save the space in their email boxes and publish it online instead.
 You can still send the email, but instead of the entire newsletter, include a link to the online version.
 You will also get more website traffic.